maldil/RefactoringMiner/README.md

 	</dependency>

 # How to build RefactoringMiner
 Building RefactoringMiner could be slidly complex due to Eclips-JDT paser.
-You have to build the Eclips-JDT paser (link) locally and install it to the local Maven repository before building RefactoringMiner.
+You have to build the Eclips-JDT paser ([https://github.com/maldil/PyEclipsJDTParser](https://github.com/maldil/PyEclipsJDTParser)) locally and install it to the local Maven repository before building RefactoringMiner.

 # Research
 ## How to cite RefactoringMiner